-- There are nursery classes (for children aged three to four) in every local-authority infant and primary school. - There are full daycare nurseries run by the local authority and private and voluntary organisations. - There are pre-schools run by private and voluntary organisations.
+- There are nursery classes (for children aged three to four) in every local-authority infant and primary school. - There are full daycare nurseries run by the local authority and private and voluntary organisations. - There are pre-schools run by private and voluntary organisations. - There are a number of childminders in Barking and Dagenham offering home-based childcare.

 This section of the e-booklet gives a brief description of the various types of early years learning opportunities in Barking and Dagenham.
 Please contact the Family Information Service (see page 46) about the process of getting your child a nursery or pre-school place in a Barking and Dagenham school or other nursery setting.
-They can also give you advice about free places for eligible two-year-olds and advice about claiming 30 hours of free early education for eligible working parents.
+They can also give you advice about free places for eligible two-, three- and four-yearolds and advice about claiming 30 hours of free early education for eligible working parents.